rhettg/dmc/README.md

 python 2.3, in 2003, over 10 years ago).
 You'd think that dealing with dates and times would be solved problem.
 But twice a year I wake up to the collective "oh shit" as developers remember daylight savings time.

+There is also [PEP-431](http://legacy.python.org/dev/peps/pep-0431/) that attempts to fix datetime timezones.
+Or is it just patching over how insane it is to handle timezones in this way?

 There are also a lot of glaring holes in the API datetime provides us.
 We fill those holes with a cornocopia of several other modules.
 Basically, if you're